-Overuse syndromes are very common in runners.
-The most common cause of pain behind the knee in runners is due to a hamstring strain.
-Shortening your stride and increasing your cadence, as well as avoiding hills for a few weeks should enable a painful hamstring to settle down.
+Runners should consider shortening their stride and increasing their cadence, as well as avoiding hills for a few weeks.
+In most cases, this approach should enable a painful hamstring to settle down.

 Bakers cyst and pain in the back of the knee

 A Bakers cyst is a fluid-filled pocket in the back of the knee.
 Bakers cysts are a common cause of painful swelling.
 If the cysts are small, they do not create much discomfort.

 A Bakers cyst can grow larger.
 If a cyst becomes large, it can put pressure on the muscles, blood vessels, and nerves behind the knee and can cause discomfort.
 Most people with a Bakers Cyst will also have osteoarthritis.

 In most instances, treatments to diminish the swelling associated with arthritis will help reduce the pain and swelling from the cyst.
 In the majority of cases, these cysts are not dangerous.
 An ultrasound can usually tell if you have a simple cyst versus something more complex that warrants further evaluation with an MRI.
 If the Bakers cysts are huge, then one treatment alternative is to have the fluid drained.
 While that will result in relief of pain, the fluid might come back again.